mdhiggins/sickbeard_mp4_automator/doc/installing.rst

 =============================

-Video Converter requires a working Python installation, and a fairly recent version of ffmpeg libraries and utilities.
+Video Converter requires a working Python installation, and a fairly recent version of ffmpeg libraries and utilities (ffmpeg and ffprobe).

 Video Converter installation
 ----------------------------